kenasanion/kenasanion/README.md

 Time for some fun facts:

 - I code best when my caffeine levels are on point.
-- Sweet tooth alert!
 Treat me to anything sweet with a dash of matcha, and we'll be best buds.
 - UI issues give me the heebie-jeebies, especially the browser compatibility monsters.
 - Front-end is my playground, and responsiveness is my favorite slide.
 - Currently decoding the secrets of AI; watch out, I might be building your future robotic overlord.